|

 metals, at first, the successive ionisation energies rise relatively gradually,

-the inner very stable noble gas (argon) core.
+the inner very stable noble gas (argon) core in the case of the 3d

 -